-This is the second in a series of Cochrane Blog posts about prioritization work by Cochrane Review Groups.
-You can read an overview of the project in the first post.
+This is part of a series of Cochrane case studies about prioritization work by Cochrane Review Groups.
+You can read more by visiting the priority setting case study page.

 The Cochrane Tobacco Addiction Group (CTAG) has a longstanding commitment to prioritization, largely through informal discussions at the editorial base and by monitoring emerging research.
 In 2016, the year of their 20th anniversary, the Group decided to undertake a more in-depth prioritization exercise as part of the birthday celebrations.